-UK Parliament · Bill
+UK Parliament · Public Bill · No. 1095

 Mental Health (Approval Functions) Act 2012

 This Act changes the rules about who can approve important mental health decisions in the UK's healthcare system.
-It transfers some approval powers from central bodies to senior mental health professionals, aiming to speed up decision-making for patients who need mental health treatment or care.
+It transfers some approval powers from central bodies to senior mental health professionals, aiming to speed up decisionmaking for patients who need mental health treatment or care.

-Bill Passage
+Bill passage

 Commons